Ranveerrrrr/Bug-Bounty-Notes/Recon/Github Dorking.md

 ```
 org:all "sk-" "openai"
 ```
--Same as above but to find openai api key.
+Same as above but to find openai api key.
 ---